Edward Beyer: Artistic style

 Winchester Medical College, Winchester, Virginia (detail).
 Edward Beyer, 1856.

-Beyer's style was formed at the Dusseldorf Academy with its tradition of Classicism and Romanticism and critics hold a favorable view of Breyer's artistic endeavors.
+Beyer's style was formed at the Dusseldorf Academy with its tradition of Classicism and Romanticism and critics hold a favorable view of Beyer's artistic endeavors.

 In his painting of the Bellevue Plantation near Ridgeway, Henry County, Virginia, a homestead of the Andrew and Maria Lewis family, Beyer depicts eight slaves toiling in a wheat field.
 The painting is accomplished "in the dramatic style of the Dusseldorf Academy, which emphasized atmosphere, action and drama."

 Some of his works comprised industrial scenes such as railroads and bridges, juxtaposing romanticism and realism.

 The painting of what was Charleston, Virginia in 1854 was declared a painting trifecta by Antiques Roadshow (U.S. TV series) appraiser Colleene Fesko.
 Fesko said she was amazed when she saw the piece and had to pull out her glasses to fully examine in detail the panoramic work.
 While in Charleston, Beyer was offered a commission from a number of businessmen in the community.
 They had to have a lottery to decide who would own the painting, and it stayed with the same family ever since.
 Fesko said that Beyer created 40 panoramic landscape paintings of Virginia towns in the mid-19th century.

 Art historians lauded Beyer's "delicate and precise style" and "characteristic refinement of proportion."